core-wg/resource-directory/draft-ietf-core-resource-directory.md

     Directory which is on the network service side of the NAT gateway, the endpoint MUST use a persistent port for the outgoing registration in order to provide the NAT gateway with a valid network address for replies and incoming requests.

+  extra-attrs :=
+  : Additional registration attributes (optional).
+The endpoint can pass any
+    parameter registered at {{iana-registry}} to the directory.
+If the RD is aware of the parameter's specified semantics, it processes it accordingly.
+    Otherwise, it MUST store the unknown key and its value(s) as an endpoint attribute for further lookup.

 Content-Format:
 : application/link-format